wp-plugins/instagram-widget-for-wordpress/readme.txt

 Tested up to: 3.3
 Stable tag: 1

-This plugin get a users recent images, up to 10, and displays them in a Wordpress Widget.
-It will also display likes and comments if uplaoded with the images.
+This plugin gets a user's recent images, up to 10, and displays them in a Wordpress Widget.
+It has the option to display likes and comments also.

 == Description ==

-This plugin get a users recent images, up to 10, and displays them in a Wordpress Widget.
-It will also display likes and comments if uplaoded with the images.
+This plugin gets a users most recent activity, up to 10, and displays them in a Wordpress Widget.
+It has the option to display likes and comments also.
 It creates a widget where all the settings can be adjusted.

 == Installation ==